 Not only are Macron and his European counterparts refusing to tax the incredibly rich people who are profiting from the crisis but each state is also giving all available means to their respective national producers.
 The capitalists give orders and government leaders and ministers execute them.

 Engaged in an economic war that keeps getting tougher, the capitalists demand that the state's money be reserved for them and that workers submit to them.
-That is why Macron wants to push up retirement age, that is why he's preparing a new labour law to oblige the unemployed to accept any position under threat of losing all or part of their unemployment benefits.
+That is why Macron wants to push up retirement age, that is why he's preparing a new labour law to oblige the unemployed to accept any position under threat of losing all or part of their unemployment allowance.

 Bosses, particularly in the catering business, are complaining that they cannot find sufficiently docile workers despite persistent unemployment.
 But will Macron impose massive wage increases?
 Of course not!
-He keeps repeating the worst lies about "people who abuse national solidarity”.
-As if workers themselves didn't finance unemployment benefits!
+He keeps repeating the worst lies about "people who abuse national solidarity.
+As if workers themselves didn't finance unemployment allowances!
 Along the same lines, RSA1 will only be paid if a person finds a job.
 Workers must not fall into the trap: attacking the unemployed drags all employees down and condemns everyone to accept the hardest and worst-paid jobs.

 Whether or not Macron has an absolute majority, he will continue to apply the policies demanded by the capitalists.
 The only choice workers have if they are to defend their interests is collective mobilization.